Requirements for pet food, animal feed, and supplements

 When the exemption does not apply

-Your ONC is not exempt from registration if it has:
+Your ONC is not exempt from registration if it:

-- therapeutic or pharmacological claims (such as 'this product treats arthritis')
+- makes therapeutic or pharmacological claims (such as "this product treats arthritis")

-- unregistered veterinary medicine in a medicated feed
+- has an unregistered veterinary medicine in a medicated feed

 In these cases, your product becomes a veterinary medicine and will probably require registration.